torgbuiedunyenyo/infinite-book/README.md

 ### The Address System

-Every page in The Infinite Book has a unique address consisting of two components:
+Every page has a unique address:

 ```
 (seed, page_number)
 ```

-- **Seed**: A string that identifies which "book" you're in.
-This can be a title ("The Lost Books of Tacitus"), an author name ("Dr. Elisabeth Marchetti"), a concept ("The Hermeneutics of Silence"), or any other phrase.
+- **Seed**: A string identifying the "book" (a title, character name, place, or any phrase)

-- **Page Number**: A positive integer indicating which page of that book you're on.
+- **Page Number**: A positive integer

-For example:
-- `("The Lost Books of Tacitus", 1)` — The first page of a book about Tacitus's lost works
-- `("The Lost Books of Tacitus", 47)` — The forty-seventh page of that same book
-- `("Dr. Elisabeth Marchetti", 1)` — The first page of a book about (or by) Dr. Marchetti

 ### Navigation

-There are exactly three ways to move through The Infinite Book:
+Three ways to move:

-1. **Flip Forward**: Move from page N to page N+1 within the same book
+1. **Flip Forward**: Page N → Page N+1
-2. **Flip Backward**: Move from page N to page N-1 within the same book (cannot go below page 1)
+2. **Flip Backward**: Page N → Page N-1 (minimum page 1)
-3. **Follow a Reference**: Tap a [[bracketed reference]] to go to page 1 of the book whose seed is the reference text
+3. **Follow a Reference**: Tap [[bracketed text]] → Page 1 of that book

-That's it.
-No search.
-No index.
-No table of contents for the library as a whole.
-You navigate by reading and following.

 ### References

-Within the prose of any page, you'll find text enclosed in [[double brackets]].
-These are references — links to other books in the library.
-The text inside the brackets becomes the seed for the linked book.

-Example passage:
-> "The archives at [[the Sonderberg Collection]] contain what remains of [[Marchetti]]'s correspondence with [[the Vermillion Society]].
-As [[Dr. Casaubon]] noted in his final lecture, 'We are all reading fragments of the same shattered text.'"

-This single paragraph contains four references:
-- Tapping "the Sonderberg Collection" takes you to a book about that archive
-- Tapping "Marchetti" takes you to a book about or by that person
-- Tapping "the Vermillion Society" takes you to a book about that organization
-- Tapping "Dr. Casaubon" takes you to a book about or by that scholar

-Each of those books contains its own references.
-The web extends infinitely.
+Text in [[double brackets]] are links to other books:

+> "[[Jay]] had seen the currents shift before, but never like this.
+The readings from [[Meridian Station]] suggested something was wrong at [[the edges]]."

 ### Permanence

 When you visit a page for the first time, you *discover* it.
-The content is generated at that moment and stored permanently.
-Every subsequent visitor to that same address sees exactly the same content.
-The page has become part of the permanent library.
+The content is generated and stored permanently.
+Every subsequent visitor sees the same content.

-This means:
-- You can bookmark pages and return to them
-- You can share links with others
-- The library accumulates over time as visitors explore
-- References between books are stable — if Book A cites Book B, Book B exists and will always contain the same content
+### Sequential Discovery

+Pages must be discovered in order.
+You cannot skip ahead—page 5 can only exist after pages 1-4 have been discovered.
+This ensures the library grows organically through actual reading, not through URL manipulation or automated crawling.

+New books can only be created in two ways:
+1. **Starting from a canonical seed** (curated entry points into the world)
+2. **Following a [[reference]]** from an existing page

+This means the library's expansion is driven entirely by the reading experience.
+Every book that exists was discovered by following the natural pathways of the text.

-### Bidirectional Consistency
+### Consistency Systems

+The library maintains consistency through multiple mechanisms:

-Pages must be consistent with their neighbors.
-If you visit page 5 of a book, and page 4 already exists, page 5 must continue naturally from where page 4 left off.
-If page 6 already exists, page 5 must lead naturally into page 6's opening.
+**Bidirectional Page Consistency**: Pages must flow naturally from their neighbors.
+If page 4 exists, page 5 continues from it seamlessly.

-This ensures that no matter the order in which pages are discovered, the book reads coherently from beginning to end.
+**Canonical Facts Database**: Established details about characters, places, events, and concepts are extracted and stored.
+When new pages are created, relevant facts are retrieved to ensure world consistency.

+**Book Synopses**: When page 1 of any book is generated, the system extracts a synopsis capturing:
+- What the book is about (2-3 sentences)
+- The narrative mode (character, place, document, event, or concept)
+- The opening situation established on page 1

+This synopsis is provided as context for all subsequent pages in that book, ensuring narrative coherence across distant pages (e.g., page 1 and page 20 remain connected to the same story).

 ---

 ## The Canonical Seeds

-When you first enter The Infinite Book with no specific destination, you are placed at page 1 of a randomly selected canonical seed.
-These are the traditional entry points to the library, drawn from Borges's description of the Library of Babel:

-- The detailed history of the future
+Entry points to the library—doorways into The Shape of Time.
+These are the only seeds that can be accessed directly; all other books must be discovered by following [[references]].

+**Character-focused:**
+- Jay's first sale
-- The autobiographies of the archangels
+- The day Tan arrived
+- What her father knew
-- The faithful catalog of the Library
+- The fixer in Meridian
-- Thousands and thousands of false catalogs of the Library
-- The proof of the falsity of thousands and thousands of false catalogs of the Library
-- A proof of the falsity of the true catalog of the Library
-- The gnostic gospel of Basilides
+- The cartographer's apprentice

+**Place-focused:**
+- Oakland, 2025
-- The commentary upon the gnostic gospel of Basilides
+- The shop on the corner
+- Meridian Station
+- The Blitz tourism zone
-- The commentary on the commentary of the gnostic gospel of Basilides
+- The edges of known time

+**Document-focused:**
+- Temporal immigration form 27-B
+- Company internal memo RE: edge containment
+- Underground cartographer's notes
+- A tourist's guide to the authentic past

+**Event-focused:**
-- The true story of your death
+- The day she disappeared
+- His arrival in the future
+- What happened at the edges
-- The translation of every book into every language
+- The first extraction

+**Concept-focused:**
-- The interpolations of every book into all books
+- The nature of clef
-- The treatise Bede could have written (but did not) on the mythology of the Saxon people
+- What the tourists don't see
+- How to read the currents
-- The lost books of Tacitus
+- The self-healing property

-From any of these starting points, references lead outward into the infinite library.

 ---